Advanced search

 Smoking during pregnancy is associated with risks such as intra-uterine growth retardation, premature birth or stillbirth.
 Stopping smoking is the single most effective intervention for improving the health of both pregnant smoker and her baby.
 The earlier abstinence is achieved the better.

-Intermittent dosing products may be preferable as these usually provide a lower daily dose of nicotine than patches.
-However, patches may be preferred if the woman is suffering from nausea during pregnancy.
+Because of the potential for nicotine-free periods, intermittent dose forms are preferable as these usually provide a lower daily dose of nicotine than patches.
+However, patches may be considered as an alternative if the woman is suffering from nausea during pregnancy.
 If patches are used they should be removed before going to bed.

-Use of nicotine by the pregnant smoker should only be initiated after advice from a health care professional.
+Use of NRT by the pregnant smoker/vaper should only be initiated after advice from a health care professional.

 Lactation